smarsland/origin_money/consent/README.md

-Code for the paper `Score-Mediated Mutual Consent and Indirect Reciprocity' by Marcus Frean and Stephen Marsland.
+Code for the paper `Score-Mediated Mutual Consent and Indirect Reciprocity' by Marcus Frean and Stephen Marsland, to appear in Proceedings of the National Academy of Sciences, 2023.

 There are two models: